 We woke up when the sun rose.
 I didn’t say much.
 I no longer cared if I was lost.
 I would find my way.
 I would find our way.

-We left quickly and we walked back to Mom’s house.
+We left quickly and we found our way to my mother’s house.
 It took us a while.
 It was a long walk and I didn’t always go the right way.

 She was wrong.
 There was nothing about love that night.

 My friend and I went upstairs to the bathroom.
 I remember we still weren’t saying much.
-We wanted a shower.
+We needed a shower.
 We needed to wash all of it away.

 As I was undressing, I remember she gasped.